ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/causes/index.rst

 In Vivarium, in each timestep, a simulant will accumulate YLDs equal to :code:`DW * time_step` for each timestep that they are infected, where timestep is defined in a fraction of one year.
 Therefore, choosing an appropriate timestep duration is important for getting YLDs correct!
 If we had month-long timesteps, then a case of the flu (which should really only be 1 week) would accrue YLDs for the flu over an entire month.

 .. todo::
-  Investigate how GBD calculates all-cause YLDs, and why all-cause YLDs is different value than summed total of specific-cause YLDs.
+  Investigate how GBD calculates all-cause YLDs, and whether all-cause YLDs is different than summed total of specific-cause YLDs.

 .. todo::
   Investigate how GBD uses COMO calculations.
 (What assumptions do they make when calculating comorbidities?
 See GBD Methods Appendix.)